Saturday, May 25, 2013 Detailed Auto Topics

-Several times a month, folks come in thinking they need automatic transmission repair.
-Sometimes repair is needed and many times it is not.
-Often, the reason they felt repair was needed is another shop told them the fluid was dark.
-Transmission flushes are very profitable and fluid color may be used as an excuse to sell the service.
+Many times folks come in thinking they need automatic transmission repair.
+Sometimes repair is needed and often it is not.
+The reason these people felt repair was needed is, another shop told them the automatic transmission fluid was dark.
+Selling a transmission flush is very profitable and fluid color is often used as an excuse to sell an unneeded service.

-Transmissions that have not been serviced, will benefit from a proper service.
+All transmissions benefit from a proper service, but need is based on mileage and driving conditions.
 The color of the fluid alone is not an indication of the need for service.
-Many newer fluids are significantly darker than fluid of the past, even when new.
+Many newer fluids are significantly darker than automatic transmission fluid of the past, even when it is new.
 Color ranging between the first and second illustration are typical for new fluid.

+Even fluid the color that is illustrated to the left, causes few problems.
 Restriction of the automatic transmission filter is much more of a problem than dark fluid.
 This is another reason why automatic transmission flushes are ineffective.
-Replacing dark fluid and not the filter will not help.
+Replacing dark fluid and not the filter does not help.
 With very dark fluid, it may also take more than one service for the color to return to normal.
+Many times dark fluid is incorrectly described as burnt.

 Transmission fluid color should always be considered along with other factors.
 A trusted professional can let you know if there is a problem.